percona/everest-doc/docs/release-notes/Percona-Everest-1.2.0-(2024-09-09).md

 - [EVEREST-1372](https://perconadev.atlassian.net/browse/EVEREST-1372): We’ve resolved the issue that prevented us from deleting the monitoring endpoint that is not currently in use.

-- [EVEREST-1407](https://perconadev.atlassian.net/browse/EVEREST-1407) - After upgrading to Percona Everest 1.2.0, it was observed that a user who had not been included in the RBAC configuration and lacked proper permissions, was able to access specific information on Percona Everest.
-We have resolved the issue now.

 - [EVEREST-1427](https://perconadev.atlassian.net/browse/EVEREST-1427) -
 PostgreSQL no longer gets stuck in an unknown state despite having duplicate backup storage in different namespaces.